-In this guide, you will learn more about Circle and how to buy Circle stock in advance of an anticipated public offering.
+In this guide, you will learn more about Circle and how to buy Circle stock in the event of an anticipated initial public offering (IPO).

 Who Is Circle?